In this baby sleep regression guide:

-Picture this - your bubs has gone from being a top napper and/or sleeping through the night, and just when you think you have conquered all of your little ones sleep woes, you are suddenly faced with constant night waking and non-existant naps.
+Picture this - your bubs has gone from being a top napper and/or sleeping through the night, and just when you think you have conquered all of your little ones sleep woes, you are suddenly faced with constant night waking and non-existent naps.
 How did this happen!?

 In short a sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night and / or skipping naps.
 They can now be hard to settle for naps and at bedtime.

 So, what is a sleep regression?